-- (1) Samples shall be collected on a regularly scheduled basis, but no less than, once per year, by authorized county personnel. - (2) Samples of discharges shall be collected routinely from users that are known to be or suspected of containing abnormally high strength compatible wastes or significant commercial users (SCUs) with flows of ten thousand (10,000) gallons or more per day during any day of any calendar year. - (3) Samples may be collected manually using grab samples or with automatic sampling equipment.
+(1) Samples shall be collected on a regularly scheduled basis, but no less than, once per year, by authorized county personnel.

+(2) Samples of discharges shall be collected routinely from users that are known to be or suspected of containing abnormally high strength compatible wastes or significant commercial users (SCUs) with flows of ten thousand (10,000) gallons or more per day during any day of any calendar year.

+(3) Samples may be collected manually using grab samples or with automatic sampling equipment.
 Composite samples may be retrieved with automatic sampling equipment or performed manually using grab samples as aliquots.

-6250 collected to obtain a representative characterization of the user's 6252 discharge.
+(4) To the extent possible, samples will be collected to obtain a representative characterization of the user's discharge.
 Samples may be flow or time proportional as is appropriate to be representative of the actual discharge to the county wastewater system.

-6254 (5) Users shall install and maintain at their sole expense an appropriate monitoring facility, including, but may not 6256 be limited to, a control manhole and suitable automatic sampling equipment.
-Monitoring sites and facilities shall be accessible at all 6258 times to authorized county personnel.
-(6) Sample analyses shall be performed at the 6260 county's wastewater laboratories.
-The director may send the samples to a certified commercial laboratory currently under 6262 contract to the county.
-6264 (7) The costs of sample analysis performed by the certified commercial laboratory shall be assessed directly to the 0204 user.
-6266 (8) The user may request that the sample analyses be performed by an independent, certified commercial 6268 laboratory, as well as request a split sample from samples collected 0200 by the county, upon written request.
-The costs for such analyses 6270 shall be borne exclusively by the user.
-6270 shall be bothe exclusively by the user.
-(9) The costs of sample collection and analysis 6272 may be assessed daily by the director, if such monitoring activities indicate that the wastes are unacceptable or detrimental to the county 6274 wastewater system.
-(10) The charges for sample collection and 5275 (10) The charges for sample collection and 6276 analysis (laboratory work) shall be those rates as described in the schedule of costs (fees) for the certified commercial laboratory 6278 currently under contract to the county.
-(11) Significant commercial users may be 6280 assessed the costs for sample collection and laboratory analyses, not to exceed one (1) monitoring activity per billing period.
-Charges for 6282 additional sample collection and laboratory analyses may be assessed on a daily basis as long as the results demonstrate that the 6284 user is discharging unacceptable wastes to the county wastewater system.
-6286 (g) Permits.
-The director may require specified users in the surcharge program to apply for an industrial wastewater 6288 discharge permit.
-All users that meet the criteria for a significant industrial user shall obtain an industrial wastewater discharge 6290 permit. r
+(5) Users shall install and maintain at their sole expense an appropriate monitoring facility, including, but may not be limited to, a control manhole and suitable automatic sampling equipment.
+Monitoring sites and facilities shall be accessible at all times to authorized county personnel.

+(6) Sample analyses shall be performed at the county's wastewater laboratories.
+The director may send the samples to a certified commercial laboratory currently under contract to the county.

+(7) The costs of sample analysis performed by the certified commercial laboratory shall be assessed directly to the user.

+(8) The user may request that the sample analyses be performed by an independent, certified commercial laboratory, as well as request a split sample from samples collected by the county, upon written request.
+The costs for such analyses shall be borne exclusively by the user.

+(9) The costs of sample collection and analysis may be assessed daily by the director, if such monitoring activities indicate that the wastes are unacceptable or detrimental to the county wastewater system.

+(10) The charges for sample collection and analysis (laboratory work) shall be those rates as described in the schedule of costs (fees) for the certified commercial laboratory currently under contract to the county.

+(11) Significant commercial users may be assessed the costs for sample collection and laboratory analyses, not to exceed one (1) monitoring activity per billing period.
+Charges for additional sample collection and laboratory analyses may be assessed on a daily basis as long as the results demonstrate that the user is discharging unacceptable wastes to the county wastewater system.

-(d)h) A user has the right to appeal a surcharge in writing to the director within thirty (30) days of the date of the monthly bill.
+(g) Permits.
+The director may require specified users in the surcharge program to apply for an industrial wastewater discharge permit.
+All users that meet the criteria for a significant industrial user shall obtain an industrial wastewater discharge permit. (d)h) A user has the right to appeal a surcharge in writing to the director within thirty (30) days of the date of the monthly bill.
 The decision of the director shall be final.
 Additionally, the director has the discretion to remove a significant commercial user or significant industrial user from the surcharge program upon a finding that equitable recovery costs for receiving and treating abnormally high strength wastes has been achieved.